typesense/typesense-website/docs-site/content/guide/firebase-full-text-search.md

 The easiest way to run Typesense is using [Typesense cloud](https://cloud.typesense.org), which is the hosted version of Typesense:

-1. Visit [https://cloud.typesense.org](https://cloud.typesense.org) and Login with Github.
+1. Visit [https://cloud.typesense.org](https://cloud.typesense.org) and Login with GitHub.
 2. Select the configuration you need or leave the defaults as is and click on "Launch"
 3. Your cluster should be fully provisioned and running in about 5 minutes.
 Then click on "Generate API Key".